Raymond Bailey (sportsman)

-Raymond Reginald 'Ray' Bailey (born 16 May 1944) is an English former cricketer and footballer.
+Raymond Reginald Bailey (born 16 May 1944) is an English former cricketer and footballer.
 He was born in Bedford, Bedfordshire, where he was educated and proved himself a sporting all rounder by captaining his school rugby team and playing in goal for the Bedfordshire Schools football team.

 Cricket

 As a cricketer, Bailey was a right-handed batsman who bowled right-arm fast-medium and who could on occasion play as a wicket-keeper.
 He made his debut in county cricket for Bedfordshire against Staffordshire in the 1963 Minor Counties Championship.
 In 1964, he made his first-class debut for Northamptonshire in the 1964 County Championship against Kent.
 The following season, Bailey made his List A debut against Gloucestershire in the 1965 Gillette Cup.
 A capable bowler, Bailey played 48 first-class matches for Northamptonshire between 1964 and 1972.
 He took 105 wickets for Northamptonshire, which came at an average of 26.92, with him claiming 5 five wicket hauls and taking best figures of 5/25.
 Despite being a respectable performer with the ball, Bailey made infrequent appearances in first-class cricket for the county, making no more than 10 appearances in a season.
 His debut season was perhaps his most successful, with him taking 17 wickets in 6 matches at an average of 16.05, with 3 five wicket hauls.
 This season saw his best bowling figures, 5/25 against Hampshire.
 In his second season for Northamptonshire, Bailey was selected to play for the Marylebone Cricket Club against Yorkshire at Lord's, with him taking 3 wickets in the match.